Background

 • He’s published 2 novels.
 Written a third “Beyond the Isles of Avalon” for a client that was never published and is currently typing away on his fourth.

-• He’s worked on a number of successful video games including the Tower of Time and it’s yet to be released sequel.
+• He’s worked on a number of successful video games including the Tower of Time and it’s sequel, Dark Envoy (sorta–see the video games page).

 Nick’s hired countless people over his career as a creator and publisher.
 He’s seen firsthand the best talent look horrible on paper and vice-versa, the worst talent look great on paper.